Racism against African Americans in the U.S. military: Philippine–American War

 After the Treaty of Paris, the islands of the Philippines became a colony of the United States.
 When the U.S. Military started to send soldiers into the islands, most of the native population who had already been fighting their former Spanish rulers, opposed U.S. colonization and retaliated, causing an insurrection.
 In what would be known as the Philippine–American War, the U.S. Military also sent colored regiments and units to stop the insurrection.
 However, due to the discrimination of African-American soldiers, many of them defected to the Philippine Army.

 One of those who defected was David Fagen, who was given the rank of captain in the Philippine Army.
 Fagen served in the 24th Regiment of the U.S. Army, but on 17 November 1899, he defected to the Filipino army.
-He became a successful guerrilla leader and his capture became an obsession to the U.S. military and American public.
+He became a successful guerrilla leader and his capture became an obsession to the U.S. military and the American public.
 His defection was likely the result of differential treatment by American occupational forces toward black soldiers, as well as common American forces derogatory treatment and views of the Filipino occupational resistance, who were frequently referred to as "niggers" and "gugus".

 After two other black deserters were captured and executed, President Theodore Roosevelt announced he would stop executing captured deserters.
 As the war ended, the US gave amnesties to most of their opponents.
 A substantial reward was offered for Fagen, who was considered a traitor.
 There are two conflicting versions of his fate: one is that his was the partially decomposed head for which the reward was claimed, the other is that he took a local wife and lived peacefully in the mountains.